anoma/nspec/docs/anomian.juvix.md

 > Hi, I am Anomian.

-The goal of this dialogue is to illustrate what the Anoma system _is_ about hwo to *model* it.
-For the sake of concretness, we present a few Juvix code snippets that will help to clarify the model, but these are not essential.
+The goal of this dialogue is to illustrate what the Anoma system _is_ about how to *model* it.
+For the sake of concreteness, we present a few Juvix code snippets that will help to clarify the model, but these are not essential.
 The quotes alone should convey the main idea.
 The Jordan interactions are to confirm, ask questions, and recap the concepts.